Sushi shop door smashed in possible 'racist attack' in Albert St, Auckland

 The Chinese owner of a restaurant next to his shop had closed down and returned to China.

-Keum has survived only because he also has a Queen St shop which is still profitable.
+Keum has survived only because he also has a Queen St shop, which is still profitable.

 Prime Minister Jacinda Ardern and Transport Minister Phil Twyford both said last week that the Government was talking with businesses about some form of support, but Kaushal said there had been no negotiations with any of the 16 businesses in his group.